opavlyuk/opavlyuk.github.io/index.md

 **4 years | Software Engineer**
 _Responsibilities:_
 * Development new features of existing infrastructure software
-* Designing and developing from scratch of internal dashboards and data gathering systems
+* Designing and developing from scratch of internal dashboards and monitoring systems
 * Development of an automated testing framework

 Technology stack used: